-We publish nearly 400 new print books each year, with nearly all having a simultaneous ebook edition.
-McFarland welcomes proposals for nonfiction manuscripts on a wide range of subjects, not limited to the following: popular culture and performing arts (especially film, television, dance, gaming), military history (especially World War II and Civil War), international studies, health topics, sports (especially baseball, boxing, American football), automotive (and planes and trains), literary studies (including both classic and genre fiction, mystery, SF, fantasy, horror), medieval studies, mythology, folklore, and women’s and gender studies.
+We publish about 350 new print books each year, with nearly all having a simultaneous ebook edition.
+McFarland welcomes proposals for nonfiction manuscripts on a wide range of subjects, not limited to the following: popular culture and performing arts (especially film, television, dance, gaming), military history (especially Vietnam War combat memoirs, World War II and Civil War), international studies, health topics, sports (especially baseball, boxing, American football), automotive (and planes and trains), literary studies (including both classic and genre fiction, mystery, SF, fantasy, horror), medieval studies, mythology, folklore, and women’s and gender studies.
 Multicontributor manuscripts and edited collections of essays are welcome.
 We suggest you browse our catalog to get a feel for our offerings.

 With rare exceptions (usually connected to a scholarly purpose), we do not publish fiction or poetry.
-We do not publish children’s books, inspirational works, cookbooks, diet or self-help books, religious or political tracts, or exposés.
+McFarland does not publish children’s books, inspirational works, cookbooks, diet or self-help books, religious or political tracts, or exposés.
 (Note that serious books about self-help, diet, and stories of personal triumph over adversity are considered by our imprint, Toplight Books, and our Exposit Books imprint seeks proposals about true crime.)

 Making a Proposal